ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 ^^^^^

-The mediator MPI tasks can overlap with other components and in UFS the tasks are normally shared on the FV3atm forecast tasks.
+The mediator MPI tasks can overlap with other components and in UFS the tasks are normally shared on the UFSATM forecast tasks.
 However, a large number of tasks for the mediator is generally not recommended since it may cause slow performance.
 This means that the number of MPI tasks for CMEPS is given by

 ::

-   total_tasks_med = smaller of (300, FV3atm forecast tasks)
+   total_tasks_med = smaller of (300, ufsatm forecast tasks)

 and in ``ufs.configure``